newnoiseworks/omgd/README.md

 ## Vision

-`omgd` aims to make it easy to get into and develop multiplayer games.
-It's not a game engine - `omgd` is an opinionated boilerplate and code generation tool that wraps around game engines to make multiplayer game development easier, including the creation and deployment of servers on the cloud.
+`omgd` aims to make it easy to develop multiplayer games.
+It's not a game engine - `omgd` is an opinionated boilerplate and code generation tool that wraps around existing game and server engines to make multiplayer game development easier, including the creation and deployment of servers on the cloud.

-For engines, we're starting with Godot 3 for the game client and Heroic Labs' Nakama for the server framework, and Google Cloud for a server host.
+For engines, we're starting with Godot 3 for the game client, Heroic Labs' Nakama for the server framework, and Google Cloud for a server host.

 ## Usage
 #### Warning: In development!
+The below are just proposals

 ## Installation

 ### Prereqs

-0. Comfort with the command line and preferabbly a unix or Mac machine, though windows 10 is supported as well.
+1. Comfort with the command line and preferabbly a unix or Mac machine, though windows 10 is supported as well.
-1. Docker w/ `docker-compose` cli tool available
+2. Docker w/ `docker-compose` cli tool available (Docker for desktop works)
-  - Docker for desktop is fine
-2. Gamedev Glue or `gg` - a custom tool we're building [here](https://github.com/newnoiseworks/gg) to assist in automated build and deployment of game clients and servers
+3. Gamedev Glue or `gg` - a custom tool we're building [here](https://github.com/newnoiseworks/gg) to assist in automated build and deployment of game clients and servers

 ### Prereqs (Deployment)